manan-bedi2908/Google-Image-Scraper/README.md

 #### Open Terminal, execute  "pip install -r requirements.txt".
 This will automatically download all the dependencies of the project.
 #### Once libraries are installed, execute "python scrape_image.py"

-## Congratulations, The image and the number of images you wanted to download will be automatically done and stored in the images folder in the same directory of the project
+## Congratulations 🎉🎊, The image and the number of images you wanted to download will be automatically done and stored in the images folder in the same directory of the project